navidgolkar/Quick-Sort/README.md

 # Quick-Sort
-A simple visualization of how heap sort works
+A simple visualization of how quick sort works